Terms of reference

 Purpose and objectives

-The statutory purpose of the Council is to give advice to the Secretary of State, at his request, in respect of any matter relating to the exercise of his functions under the Act.
+The statutory purpose of the Council is to give advice to the Secretary of State, at his or her request, in respect of any matter relating to the exercise of his or her functions under the Act.
 It does not perform executive functions or take decisions on UK Export Finance’s activities.

-The main areas on which Ministers seek advice are on UK Export Finance’s policies relating to:
+The Council provides independent advice to Ministers on UK Export Finance’s policies relating to:

 - environmental, social and human rights